Ballonet

-A ballonet is an air bag inside the outer envelope of an airship which, when inflated, reduces the volume available for the lifting gas, making it more dense.
+A ballonet is an inflatable bag inside the outer envelope of an airship which, when inflated, reduces the volume available for the lifting gas, making it more dense.
 Because air is also denser than the lifting gas, inflating the ballonet reduces the overall lift, while deflating it increases lift.
 In this way, the ballonet can be used to adjust the lift as required.

 Ballonets may typically be used in non-rigid or semi-rigid airships, commonly with multiple ballonets located both fore and aft to maintain balance and to control the pitch of the airship.

 The image illustrates the principle of a balloon within a balloon.
 The outer balloon represents the airship's outer envelope or gasbag, while the red inner balloon represents the ballonet.
 In an airship the ballonet would be much smaller relative to the size of the gasbag; for example, in the French airship Lebaudy Patrie the volume of the ballonet was approximately one-fifth that of the envelope.